Md. Abdullah-Al Mamun

 Methodology, Investigation, Formal analysis, Writing – review & editing.

-This study used traditional statistical techniques (PCA, PCoA) together with machine-learning models including Self-Organizing Maps (SOM), Conditional Inference Trees (CIT), Ridge Regression (RR), and SHAP to detect and trace heavy metal sources along the northeast coast of Bangladesh.
+This study used traditional statistical techniques (PCA, PCoA) together with machine-learning models including SOM, CIT, Ridge Regression, and SHAP to detect and trace heavy metal sources along the northeast coast of Bangladesh.
 Concentrations of Pb, Cd, Mn, and As exceeded average shale values.
 SOM indicated natural sources for As, Ni, Fe, and Mn, and shipbreaking industry sources for Cu, Zn, and Pb.
 SHAP highlighted soil pH, silt, and organic matter as key contributors to HM accumulation.

 • PCoA explained 75.46% of total spatial variation

-• SOM identified Cu, Zn, and Pb linked to shipbreaking activity
+• SOM identified Cu, Zn, Pb linked to shipbreaking industry

 • CIT showed geological controls for Mn and Ni via soil silt and pH

-• SHAP: soil pH, silt, and organic matter as key drivers of HM accumulation
+• SHAP: soil pH, silt, organic matter as key drivers of HM accumulation

 📄 doi:10.1016/j.marpolbul.2025.118701 ↗